 Mass Cultural Council is happy to offer applicants/grantees alternative formats, auxiliary aids, and services necessary so that any individual can participate in the Mass Cultural Council’s programs and services.
 Contact our staff for help.

 Mass Cultural Council is dedicated to creating a workplace, programs, and services that welcome, respect, and value people of all races, color, age, sex, ethnicity, sexual orientation, gender identity, religions, creeds, ancestry, national origin, disability, and veteran status.
 Mass Cultural Council will not fund any organization or program that discriminates on the basis of these attributes.
 We strive to reflect diversity in all activities, programs, and services removing any barriers to accessibility.
 Mass Cultural Council and its grantees are expected to be in compliance with:

 - The Americans with Disabilities Act of 1990 (ADA)

 - Section 504 of the Rehabilitation Act of 1973 (Section 504)

 - Title VI of the Civil Rights Act of 1964

 Mass Cultural Council’s grantees sign a contract (see contract requirements) certifying that they will comply with ADA and Section 504.
 Mass Cultural Council aims to help grantees understand their obligations and recognize the opportunities that increasing access can support both the public and the grantee.
 Additional information about Mass Cultural Council’s Accessibility Requirements and Compliance Tools for Grantees are located in our Access Policy.

-Contact Charles G. Baldwin, Program Officer, at 617-858-2739.
+Contact Charles G. Baldwin, Program Officer.